C-Milne/4th-Year-Dissertation/README.md

 # TODO
 1. Add and test a depth first approach - this will get stuck in recursion
-2. Add abstract methods to heuristic and parameter selection

 # Things to Test